 Impact of using concomitant conventional DMARDs on adherence to biologic DMARD treatment in rheumatoid arthritis: multi-centre, population-based cohort study

 Dormuth CR, Fisher A, Hudson M, Austin PC, Ernst P, Bresee L, Chateau D, Tamim H, Paterson JM, Lafrance JP, Taylor-Gjevre RM, Platt RW; Canadian Network For Observational Drug Effect Studies Cnodes Investigators.
 Semin Arthritis Rheum.
-2021; Aug 19 [Epub ahead of print].
+2021; 51(6):1291-9.
+Epub 2021 Aug 19.

 Purpose — To evaluate the impact of concomitant use of conventional synthetic DMARDs (csCMARD) on adherence, switching and dose of biologic disease modifying antirheumatic drugs (bDMARD) in rheumatoid arthritis (RA) patients treated with bDMARDs.